COVID-19 Update: Volunteering

 Click Emergency Services- Southwest for more information.

 A resource center that supports clients in search of employment.
-This volunteer opportunity is wonderful for more independent volunteers who are excited about helping the underemployed find work, and who excel in an office environment.
+This volunteer opportunity is wonderful for more independent volunteers who excel in an office environment and are excited about helping the underemployed find work.

 - Instructor- Facilitate pre-designed workshops and computer classes.